fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 It is not necessary to assign values for all parameters during initialization.
 However, keep in mind the following:

-* The order of parameters, needs to be preserved.
+* The order of parameters needs to be preserved.
 * Make sure that all of these parameters have been assigned values using the constructor, the `Chart` class methods, or the `Render()` method before running the application.
 * If not, either the chart will not render at all or it will not render the way you want it to. </p>